A gerbe-like construction in gauge theory: Construction of a spin structure from a finite-dimensional approximation

 \subsection{Construction when the base space is not a point}

-In \cref{ssec3:spin from fda}, we proceeded with the discussion assuming that the base space $U$ of the vector bundle $E$ is a single point.
+In \cref{ssec4:spin from fda}, we proceeded with the discussion, assuming that the base space $U$ of the vector bundle $E$ is a single point.
 Even when $U$ is not a point, we can construct a spin structure on $E$ from a model

-of FDA for families of hK3.
-The strategy is the same as in the one-point case, which is to construct a family of Fredholm operators, with a slight modification.
-For example, an element of $\mcalC_\HB^U$ is a family of connections whose restriction to each fiber belongs to $\mcalC_\HB$.
-However, the resulting family of operators $\mcalD + t \mbfh$ may not be Fredholm over the entire $U$, so we need the following modification.
+of FDA for families of h$K3$.
+The strategy is the same as in the one-point case, which is to construct a family of Fredholm operators with a slight modification.
+First, we define $\mcalC_\HB^U$ as the set of all families of connections whose restriction to each fiber belongs to $\mcalC_\HB$.
+Second, the resulting family of operators $\mcalD + t \mbfh$ may not be Fredholm over the entire $U$, so we need the following modification.

-First, we modify the definition of the set $T$ in \cref{prop3:t-delta pt}.
 We begin with some preparation of notation.
 For $b \in U$, let $K_b$ be a subset of $\mcalV_b$ given by

-For an open subset $V$ of $U$, we set
+For an open subset $U^\prime$ of $U$, we set